AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/content-requests.md

 ---
-title: Understanding Content Requests
+title: Understanding Cloud Service Content Requests
 description: If you have purchased content request licenses from Adobe, learn about the types of content requests that Adobe Experience Cloud as a Service measures.

 ---
-# Understanding Content Requests {#about-content-request}
+# Understanding Cloud Service Content Requests {#about-content-request}

 Content requests are tracked on Adobe Experience Manager (AEM) as a Cloud Service's Edge servers.
 Origin traffic does not count towards content requests.
 The CDN built into AEM as a Cloud Service tracks valid HTML and JSON requests.